zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Lapsed Service Fee

-In case the term of the Support Service contract has expired within 1 to 180 days, you will be required to pay a Lapsed Service Fee in addition to purchasing and activating a one-year renewal contract term.
+In case the term of the Support Service contract has expired within 1 to 180 days, you will be required to pay a Lapsed Service fee in addition to purchasing and activating a one-year renewal contract term at the then-current fee and conditions.
 The renewal term's start date will also be backdated to begin coverage from the service's original expiration date.

+Please contact us for current fees.

 ### Recertification Fee

+Recertification of a unit, to be covered under Support Services is required for:

+* Products and Services with where Support Services have been expired for more than 180 days
+* Request for support on products and services purchased or supported from non-authorized resellers

+Recertification of a unit requires payment of a Recertification Fee which results in inspection and documentation of the unit by CAOS.
+The unit will be inspected to asses its condition and eligibility for service coverage.

+Please contact us for current fees.

 ## Termination